henkelmax/simple-voice-chat/macos/readme.md

 You can revert these changes by reinstalling the launcher.

 After restarting the launcher, Minecraft should now ask for microphone access.
+> If the launcher doesn't ask for Microphone access after patching it in the GUI, run the following command in a Terminal window:
+`codesign --force --deep --sign - <your-application>`.

 ### How to patch your launcher